plgd-dev/hub/docs/guide/deployment/coap-gateway.md

 - OCF CoAP Gateway processes events from Resources, by issuing a proper CoAP request to the device and raising an event with the response
 - OCF CoAP Gateway has to process a waiting request within the configured time, or set the device as offline

-### API

-CoAP APIs of the Cloud Service are defined in [OCF Device To Cloud Services Specification](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.3.pdf).

-- POST /oic/sec/account - sign up the device with authorization code
-- DELETE /oic/sec/account - sign off the device with access token
-- POST /oic/sec/tokenrefresh - refresh access token with refresh token
-- POST /oic/sec/session - sign in the device with access token and with login true
-- POST /oic/sec/session - sign out the device with access token and with login false
-- POST /oic/rd - publish resources from the signed device
-- DELETE /oic/rd - unpublish resources from the signed device
-- GET /oic/res - discover all cloud devices resources from the signed device
-- GET /oic/route/{deviceID}/{href} - get/observe resource of the cloud device from signed device
-- POST /oic/route/{deviceID}/{href} - update resource of the cloud device from signed device
-- DELETE /oic/route/{deviceID}/{href} - delete resource of the cloud device from signed device

 ## Docker Image
 ```bash
 docker pull plgd/coap-gateway:latest
 ```